 - a.
 DIT, NDIT, NEXP for IFS and IRDIS.
 A DIT value of 0 indicates that the smallest possible DIT value (currently 0.83 seconds) is to be used. - b.
 Number of dithering positions for IRDIS (4x4 recommended).
 No dithering is offered for IFS. - c.
 Observation type list.
-Defines the sequence of Object (O), Sky (S), Flux (F) and Star Center (C) measurements (see below) to be obtained.
+Defines the sequence of Object (O), Sky (S), Flux (F) and Star Center (C) measurements (see below) to be obtained. - d.

-- d.
 Detector X and Y offset for flux measurements.
 Indicates the offset (in mas) which is performed to offset the source from the coronagraphic mask for the flux measurement.
 The recommended value (and also maximum value) is +500mas or -500mas. - e.
 Sky RA and Dec offset list.
-A list of sky offsets (in arcseconds) for the sky background measurement.
-The number of sky measurements for each "Sky" in the observation type list is equal to the number of offsets defined in the Sky RA and Dec offset list, i.e. for an RA and Dec Sky offset list of "10 -10", "-20 20" will result in two sky background measurements per "S" in the observation type list.
-An amplitude for the offset greater or equal to 10" is recommended, it should be less than 60".
-The offset are cumulative, namely "10 10" followed by "-10 -10" returns to the star position. - f.
+A list of sky offsets (in arcseconds) for the sky background measurements.
+The number of sky measurements for each "Sky" in the observation type list is equal to the number of offsets defined in the Sky RA and Dec offset list, i.e. for an RA and Dec Sky offset list of "10 -20", "-20 40" will result in two sky background measurements per "S" in the observation type list.
+An offset greater than 10" but less than 60" is recommended.
+The offsets are cumulative, namely "10 10" followed by "-10 -10" returns to the star position. - f.
 Deformable mirror waffle parameters.
 These parameters control the amplitude and the pattern of the four symmetric echoes of the PSF core in the Star Center measurement.
 Details are given in Appendix A 12 concerning the use of the waffle spots for accurate centring.
 In case of observing an object with a known companion, changing these parameters may be useful to ensure that the position of the echoes do not coincide with the location of the companion.
 The recommended amplitude is 0.05, corresponding to 5% of the available DM stroke.
 This makes a ratio between the PSF echoes and the star peak of 1.3% at H band, and scales quadratically with the wavelength. - g.
 Choice of neutral density filters. - h.
 Field orientation, for field-stabilized observations.